xp-framework/uses/README.md

 * The `Object` can be referred to by its short name.
 This is because it belongs to a list of omnipresent classes.
 * The `Filter` interface can be referred to by its short name.
 This is because it was loaded explicitely above, and happens regardless of whether it is declared namespaced or not.

-**In [XP 6.4.0](https://github.com/xp-framework/core/releases/tag/v6.4.0), support for loading classes via `uses()` was dropped as part of the framework's path to PHP 7.0.** Not everyone may be able to adapt their codebase in a timely manner.
-However, they still might want to be able to use newer versions of the framework, which include bugfixes.

 What this library does
 ----------------------
 This library:

-* Adds a `uses()` function.
+* Adds a `uses()` function
-* Injects a class loader in the class loading chain which adds support for the legacy class declaration.
+* Injects a class loader in the class loading chain which adds support for legacy class declarations

 If successfully installed, you will see the `UsesCL` line appear: